 Dr Anna Meyer’s award-winning research thesis was on the effects of extracting teeth on the aesthetics of a smile.
 This research has since been published in a two-part paper in the world-renowned American Journal of Orthodontics and Dentofacial Orthopaedics.

 We are a boutique practice and pride ourselves in knowing exactly who you are when you walk through the door.
-Our orthodontists perform all orthodontic treatment in the mouth personally, rather than delegating these tasks to auxillary staff or assistants.
+Dr Meyer personally performs all orthodontic treatment in the mouth herself, rather than delegating these tasks to auxillary staff or assistants.

 We keep up to date with the latest orthodontic research and technology, while also respecting treatment methods which have stood the test of time and academic critique.
 This means that the treatment our patients receive is based on sound evidence.